Remediate CI/CD failures with Port AI & Cursor

 Create a test workflow failure

-- Run a GitHub workflow that fails in one of your repositories.
+- Run a GitHub workflow that fails in one of your repositories on a tracked branch (for example

 -